Moonlight Mile (film)

 Moonlight Mile is a 2002 American romantic drama film written and directed by Brad Silberling, and starring Jake Gyllenhaal, Dustin Hoffman, Susan Sarandon and Holly Hunter, with Ellen Pompeo and Dabney Coleman in supporting roles.
 The film was loosely inspired by Silberling's experiences from grieving for his girlfriend, Rebecca Schaeffer, after she was murdered in 1989, as well as his relationship with her parents following her death.

 The film takes its name from the Rolling Stones song of the same name.
 The film's original title was Baby's in Black, then Goodbye Hello, before Moonlight Mile.
 The film is set in 1972, and music from that era is heavily featured, including that of the Rolling Stones, Van Morrison, Bob Dylan and Elton John.

+Moonlight Mile had a limited release on September 27, 2002 before expanding to a wide release on October 4, 2002 by Buena Vista Pictures Distribution.
+The film received mixed to positive reviews from critics but was a box office bomb, grossing $10 million against a $21 million budget.

 Plot

 Following the murder of Diana Floss in a restaurant in Cape Ann, Massachusetts, in 1972, her fiancé, Joe Nast, elects to stay with her parents.
 Her father, Ben, is a realtor whose business partner has recently left.
 Ben and Joe go into business as Floss & Son, as this was their plan before Diana's death.
 Joe goes to the post office to retrieve all the invitations that had been sent out for his and Diana's wedding, and, with the help of Bertie Knox, he retrieves seventy-four of seventy-five.
 She finds the last invitation and takes it to his house later that night.
 He drops her off at a local bar and returns home, despite her inviting him in for a drink.
 Joe and Ben attend a local property fair, and Ben pitches the idea of redeveloping a block in the town to developer Mike Mulcahey.
 Mulcahey agrees, but they need to get all the tenants to agree.

 Diana's friends come to look through her possessions, much to the consternation of her mother, Jojo.
 Her friends take out Joe for a drink at the same bar Bertie went to the previous night.
 Joe puts "Moonlight Mile" on the jukebox, and Bertie emerges from the restroom to dance with him.
 Joe convinces Ben to let him talk to the bar's owner to convince them to sell.
 Feeling trapped at the Floss home, he meets Bertie and tells her about Diana.
 He confesses to her that he had split up with Diana three days before she was killed.
 Bertie tells Joe about her boyfriend, the owner of the bar, who is lost in Vietnam.